ArjunBalaji79/greetingcardmaker/README.md

 ## Usage
-Just put your volunteers names in the csv file and image, add the path to the app.py code
+Just put your volunteers names in the csv file and add any image you like (christmas day themed, teacher's day, etc.) , add the path to the app.py code